shivshank/TagLang/README.md

 Basically it's a (very) minimal form of XML or JSON to suit my needs.

-It is an extensible language for specifying any kind of document in a heirarichal form that is primarily human readable.
-It differs from other languages by using minimal syntax (which is increasingly all the rage so I guess it's not different at all! ;D) along with indenation to signal parentage.
+It is an extensible language for specifying any kind of document in a hierarchal form that is primarily human readable.
+It differs from other languages by using minimal syntax (which is increasingly all the rage so I guess it's not different at all! ;D) along with indentation to signal parentage.

 The big advantage of this language is that it is basically XML but super fast to type, easy to read, and has good support for reams and reams of multi-line formatted strings.

-If you stumbled accross here and are like "this is awesome!" but you want something tested and with good support, I believe YAML fits a similar bill.
+If you stumbled across here and are like "this is awesome!" but you want something tested and with good support, I believe YAML fits a similar bill.
 I wish you luck. ;)

 Specification
 -------------